 Exploration of Culture

 September is a month of joy and happiness.
-The weather, the climate, the surrounding environment, and the landscape in September heartwarming.
+The weather, the climate, the surrounding environment, and the landscape in September were heartwarming.
 Apart from this, the festival season in Nepal starts in September.
 Various festivals such as Teej and sometimes even a grand Nepali festival lies in September.
-Besides, the trekkers get a wonderful opportunity to explore the culture of high altitudes Himalayan region.
-As the Everest region is not only famous for mountains but is equally renowned for its ancient culture and lifestyle.
+Besides, the trekkers get a wonderful opportunity to explore the culture of the high altitudes Himalayan region.
+As the Everest region is not only famous for its mountains but is equally renowned for its ancient culture and lifestyle.
 One can explore the tradition and cultural lifestyle of the Sherpas.
 They are the descendants of the Himalayan region and are traditionally and culturally rich people living in the Mountain region.
 The trek passes through various Sherpa villages and Buddhist Monasteries.
 You will get a chance to interact with Sherpa people and participate in their astonishing traditional lifestyle.

 The majority of people living in Mountain regions are Buddhist.
-Therefore, some various Buddhist stupas and monasteries come along your way to the Everest Base Camp trek.
+Therefore, various Buddhist stupas and monasteries come along your way to the Everest Base Camp trek.
 Because of the suitable weather, one can go up to the high altitudes to explore the Buddhist monasteries and Gompas in September.

 A Scenic Flights Over the Peaks

-The trek to Everest starts from the scenic flight from Kathmandu to Lukla.
+The trek to Everest starts with the scenic flight from Kathmandu to Lukla.
 The half an hour flight from Kathmandu to Lukla takes you over the world’s highest peak. you will not only witness the peaks but also the landscapes and geography of Nepal.
-You will be mesmerized by the magnificent and grandeur of the Himalayan ranges.
+You will be mesmerized by the magnificent grandeur of the Himalayan ranges.
 It is a sheer breathtaking experience of witnessing the highest peaks as well as the geographical landscapes.
 Since September has very good and clear weather, the view can be seen more clearly from the plane.
 Weather plays an important role in Sightseeing.
 If the weather is cloudy and windy with snowfall and rainfall, it will delay the flight as well.
 And one cannot enjoy the view very satisfyingly in case of bad weather.

 Another major attraction of the Everest Base Camp trek is Namche Bazar.
 It is also popular as the Gateway to Everest.
 Namche Bazar is the town in Khumbu and the capital city of Sherpas.
 Most of the sherpas who are influenced by the hiking and trekking to the Mountains are from Namche Area.
 It is a small and colorful town that sells everything from Tibetian Artifacts to trekking equipment and everything that you may need during your trek.
 It is also a trading town, famous for its yak cheese and butter.
-Namche is situated on the slope of an arch-shaped mountain that offers views of Giant Himalayas closeby.
+Namche is situated on the slope of an arch-shaped mountain that offers views of the Giant Himalayas close by.
 Namche gears up for a weekly market fair where traders from Tibet and neighboring villages display their wares and essential goods to attract potential customers.